m3g/CellListMap.jl/docs/src/ParticleSystem.md

 Note that the first four parameters of `energy` are not used here but are needed to adhere to the interface.
 The function input could be written as `(_, _, _, _, d2, energy)` to make that explicit.

-The `system.energy` field accesses the resulting value of the computation:
+Because `output_name` was set to `:energy`, the `system.energy` field accesses the resulting value of the computation:
 ```julia-repl
 julia> system.energy
 207.37593043370865
 ```
-because the `output_name` field was provided.
-If it is not provided, you can access the output value from the `system.energy` field.
+If the `output_name` field is not provided, the output value from the `system.output` field.

 ## Computing forces